1993 Iowa murders

-Dustin Lee Honken (March 22, 1968 – July 17, 2020) and Angela Jane Johnson (born January 17, 1964) are American mass murderers convicted of the 1993 murders of five people in Iowa.
+Dustin Lee Honken (March 22, 1968 – July 17, 2020) and Angela Jane Johnson (born January 17, 1964) are American mass murderers convicted of the 1993 murders of five people in Cerro Gordo County, Iowa.

 The victims were related to a drug trial against Honken.
-Honken was involved in the manufacturing of methamphetamine, and one of his dealers was set to testify against him, so Honken and Johnson murdered him along with his girlfriend and her two young daughters.
-A few months later, the fifth victim, also a former dealer, was murdered.
+Honken was involved in the manufacturing of methamphetamine, and one of his dealers was set to testify against him, so he and Johnson, who was his girlfriend, murdered him along with his girlfriend and her two young daughters, on July 25.
+A few months later, the fifth victim, also a former dealer, was murdered on November 4.
+The killings all occurred in unincorporated woodland outside of Mason City.

 Although Iowa abolished capital punishment in 1965, the crime was a federal case since it involved a continuing criminal enterprise.
 Honken was sentenced to death and executed by the federal government on July 17, 2020, the first defendant from Iowa to be executed since 1963.
 Johnson was also sentenced to death, the first woman sentenced to death by a United States federal jury since the 1950s, but the sentence was overturned in 2012, and she was resentenced to life without parole in 2014.

 Background

 Dustin Honken

 Honken grew up in Britt, Iowa.
 His father, Jim Honken, was an alcoholic schemer who was allegedly neglectful.
 Honken reported in his pre-sentence investigation that his father struck him numerous times during his childhood, although he denied that his father was physically abusive and maintained that the emotional turmoil in his early life mostly stemmed from his father's alcoholism.
 Jim once convinced his son to steal and copy a key to a bank.
 Jim committed two bank robberies before getting caught and sent to federal prison.
 Honken's parents divorced when he was nine.
 Honken had a healthy relationship with his stepfather.

-Honken had a notably healthy relationship with his mother, who he described as perfect.
+Honken had a healthy relationship with his mother, whom he described as perfect.
 Federal court appeals later described their relationship while dismissing claims that there was substantial mitigation in his upbringing:The movant's mother provided a stable, nurturing and loving environment, never abandoned him, did not fail to provide any sort of safe space or comfort to him, never neglected him, never failed to calm him or tell him that things were going to be okay, acted as a loving caretaker and facilitated the movant's attachment to her by making herself available to him.Honken, who was proficient in math, science, and writing, earned a scholarship to North Iowa Area Community College in 1991.
 He later said that he had initially planned to become a pharmaceutical lawyer.

-During Honken's capital murder trial, his mitigation expert, Lisa Rickert, wrote to his lawyers that not only had she struggled to find any possible mitigation, what she discovered only further cast Honken in a negative light.
+During Honken's murder trial, his mitigation expert, Lisa Rickert, wrote to his lawyers that she had struggled to find virtually anything sympathetic about Honken.
+To the contrary, what she had discovered only cast him in a far more negative light.
+The defense did not have Rickert take the stand out of the fear that Honken would be deemed a sociopath or be diagnosed with narcissistic personality disorder.